-Particulars As a nt December 31, 2021 March 31, 2021 Carrying value at the beginning of the period 4,732 4,732 Carrying value at the end of the period 4,732 4,732
+articulars t June 30, 2021 March 31, 2020 Carrying value at the beginning of the period 4,732 4,732 Carrying value at the end of the period 4,732 4,732

 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the Cash Generating Units (CGU) or groups of CGUs, which benefit from the synergies of the acquisition.
 The Chief Operating Decision Maker reviews the goodwill for any impairment at the operating segment level, which is represented through groups of CGUs.